peteroupc/html3dutil/doc/H3DU.Camera.md

 The return value as a unit
 vector (a <a href="H3DU.Math.md#H3DU.Math.vec3normalize">"normalized" vector</a> with a length of 1).
 Returns (0,0,0) if the reference point is the same as the camera's position.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.Camera_moveAngleHorizontal'></a>
 ### H3DU.Camera#moveAngleHorizontal(angleDegrees)